Billy Woods: Career

-Woods founded the record label Backwoodz Studioz in 2003, inspired by the success of independent releases The Cold Vein and Operation: Doomsday, and released his debut album Camouflage through Backwoodz that same year.
+Woods released his debut album Camouflage through his label Backwoodz Studioz in 2003.
 In the early years of his career, he was a protégé of Cannibal Ox's Vordul Mega.
 Throughout the 2000s, the majority of Woods' output was released through the duo Super Chron Flight Brothers, which comprised him and fellow rapper Priviledge.
 Woods describes his work with Super Chron Flight brothers as emphasizing "the comedy and tragedy angle".
+He featured on the 2005 Backwoodz Studioz album Terror Firma.
 By the early 2010s, Super Chron Flight Brothers had split up, and Backwoodz Studioz had been largely unable to make a profit.
-Woods subsequently decided to complete another solo album, 2012's History Will Absolve Me; Woods intended for it to be his final release before leaving the music industry.
-History Will Absolve Me proved more successful than Woods anticipated, revitalizing Woods' career and attaining a reputation as a cult classic of underground hip hop.
+Woods subsequently decided to complete another solo album, 2012's History Will Absolve Me, which he envisioned would be his final release before leaving the music industry.
+History Will Absolve Me proved more successful than Woods anticipated, revitalizing his career and becoming known as a cult classic of underground hip-hop.

 In 2013, Woods released Dour Candy, which was entirely produced by Blockhead.
+He formed the duo Armand Hammer with American rapper Elucid, and released their debut mixtape, Half Measures, and debut album, Race Music, in 2013.
 In 2017, he released Known Unknowns.
-It was included on Rolling Stones "15 Great Albums You Probably Didn't Hear in 2017" list.
 In 2019, he released a collaborative album with producer Kenny Segal, titled Hiding Places, as well as a solo album, Terror Management.
 2020 brought Brass, a collaborative album with Moor Mother.
 Woods released Aethiopes and Church in 2022.
 On 27 March 2023, Woods announced his second collaboration with the producer Kenny Segal titled Maps.
-The album was released on 5 May 2023.
+The album was released on May 5, 2023.
 It was preceded by two singles, "Facetime", which was released on April 12, 2023, and featured the Baltimore singer Samuel T. Herring, and "Soft Landing", which was released May 3, 2023.
 In 2025, he released Golliwog.

 In 2023, Woods published a children's book titled A is for Anarchist.

+Backwoodz Studioz

+Woods founded Backwoodz Studioz in 2002 and initially ran it as a one-man operation inspired by the success of independent releases The Cold Vein and Operation: Doomsday.
+He released his debut album Camouflage through Backwoodz that same year, renting studio time from Caroline Records intern Anton Schlesinger.
+They developed a friendship and work relationship, eventually co-owning Backwoodz Studioz.
+As of 2023, Woods still runs A&R and executive produces for some of the artists on the label, but has been replaced as president by Schlesinger after the label has ballooned in size.
+A profile on Backwoodz Studioz published in Pitchfork pinpoints the release of History Will Absolve Me and the subsequent cult following garnered by that record as the turning point for the label.
+It was also around this time that they launched an online store, cutting out the previous middlemen needed for distribution, and signed Elucid, after he and Woods got introduced through fellow New York rapper Uncommon Nasa.
+In 2023 they signed a distribution deal with Fat Possum Records.